Street Smart (video game): Player fighters

-Port and related releases
+Ports

 This arcade game was ported to the Genesis/Mega Drive in 1991, developed and published by Treco.
 The port uses fewer (though brighter) colors and, to compensate for the large sprites animating on screen, it features top and bottom black frames; the player's data is shown on the top bar, including a visible life bar for the opponent (which the arcade game lacks).
 The game implements a betting system where players can win money for winning a fight or throwing one (similar to the later PSP game The Con), as well as a new last boss.
 The Genesis/Mega Drive port lacks the two players vs. the CPU mode (two players only fought onscreen in the "Grudge Match" after each taking turns against a CPU opponent).
 This was done due to memory limitations of the system at the time.
 In the Genesis/Mega Drive port, "Karate Man" wears a red outfit instead of a white one.
 Both characters are also given a new spinning "power move" (by pressing all three buttons at once) that can take an enemy down in one hit but reduces the player's health.
 There are three endings to the game, depending upon if the players are broke or not when the final boss is defeated.
 Should players be "broke", the final image is that of the players in rags, sitting in the gutter.
 Attaining a respectable amount of money will see the character well dressed, in a fashionable car with an attractive girlfriend.
 If the character earns an outstanding amount of money (usually gained by gambling all winnings on the player to win before each round), he is shown as a made man with four girls, in an apartment full of money.
 A final difference between the Genesis/Mega Drive port and the arcade game lies in the console version's ability to grant the player "points" at the end of each successful match that can be assigned to character attributes.
 The player can gain a larger lifebar, greater speed or power, for example, so that the character will be much more deadly by the end of the game than at the beginning.

-The original arcade version was later included in the 20-game compilation follow-up to SNK Arcade Classics Vol. 1, titled as SNK Arcade Classics Vol. 0, which was released in Japan on April 27, 2011.

-The game was included in the SNK 40th Anniversary Collection on the various modern consoles and PC (through Steam) in 2018.